percona/pmm-doc/docs/get-started/roles-and-permissions/lbac.md

 **Using PMM UI**

-You can set the labels using User interface as follows:
+You can set the labels using the User interface as follows:

 1. From the *Main* menu, navigate to <i class="uil uil-cog"></i> *Configuration → Add Service*.